MutableSecurity/website/docs/developers/integrating-a-new-solution.md

     - Where does the solution generate its logs?
 3. Validate your responses with another contributor.
 4. Implement the module by considering the [principle](#implementation-principles).
 5. Create a guide for testing the solution.
 Follow it along by yourself until the solution module behaves as expected.
+Please consider the [principles](#testing-principles) too.
 6. Create commits and pull requests on GitHub, attaching the test guide as a comment in the latter.
 7. Send the test guide to another contributor to validate the functioning.
 8. If not validated, change the implementation by creating a separate commit for each change request.
 After, go to step 7.